serbanab/React-Employee-Database/README.md

 # React-Employee-Database
-A React built project that allows the creation of an employee database which has a number of five filters based on an employee form.
+A web application built using React, React Redux and Bootstrap 5 which allows the creation of an employee database that has a number of five filters based on a form in which the employee data is entered.